YtvwlD/movies2hdd/README.md

 Features:

 * a CLI
+	* a line-based interface
+	* a GUI
 	* a simple movie converter (.ts to .mpg, will delete additional audio tracks!)

 * a library:
 	* connects to a DreamBox via FTP
 	* searches for movies